Thwar/NIEM-XSD-to-Excel-Converter/README.md

 - Press "Select NIEM XSD" button and choose NIEM schema file
 - Press "Convert To Excel" button.
 - Wait for operation to finish (should be quick)
-- Output file should appear in same directory as exe tool.
+- Once done the spreadsheet will appear in the same directory as the schema selected.
-- The tool outfile will be named "BasicTable.xlsx".

 #####Disclamer: